Grand Canyon to ban bottled water sales

 | PHOENIX, Arizona

-PHOENIX, Arizona Officials at the Grand Canyon will soon ban the sale of bottled water in response to concerns that empty plastic bottles scattered around the park were spoiling views of the natural wonder.
+PHOENIX, Arizona The Grand Canyon will soon ban the sale of bottled water, responding to concerns that empty plastic bottles scattered around the park are spoiling views of the natural wonder.

 Park concessionaires, who can still sell other bottled beverages, chipped in with another three water stations.